-With the Gion Festival happening in July, many people would surely visit Kyoto during the summer season.
-However, the summer heat in Kyoto is not mild, so here are 11 places around the area where you can avoid the heat and enjoy your vacation at the same time!
+With the Gion Festival happening in July, a large number of people will surely be visiting Kyoto during the summer season.
+However, the summer heat in Kyoto is not to be taken as a joke, so here are 11 places around the area where you can avoid the heat and enjoy your vacation at the same time!

-This place never disappoints; the whole area is covered with bamboo trees shielding you from the sun.
-The only downside is mosquitoes, so remember to bring a bug repellent!
+This place never seems to disappoint; the whole area is covered with bamboo trees shielding you from the hot sun.
+The only downside is mosquitoes, so remember to bring bug repellent!

 You can also watch cormorant fishing (ukai) here in the evening.

 To reach this shrine, you can choose to walk up the hill or ride a shuttle bus – I advise the latter option.
 Upon reaching the top part of the hill, you can easily feel the breeze coming from the river!

 Aside from the cool breeze, you can also have some nagashi somen (flowing noodles) at Hirobun, which is the only place in Kyoto that serves this, or enjoy some local kaiseki (traditional Japanese multi-course dinner) with the river flowing underneath you.